 - Once you open the settings tab, click on the Privacy and security button.
 Then click on Clear browsing data and then clear only the cookies.

-- Once the cookies are deleted, go to the Chrome Web Store, search for Urban VPN and install the extension by clicking the Add to Chrome button.
+- When the cookies are deleted, go to the Chrome Web Store.
+Then, search for Urban VPN and install the extension by clicking the Add to Chrome button.

 - Enjoy your VPN.